 Storage capacity is a lingering issue for older, lower and even mid-range smartphones.
 Usually, these smartphones have a few Gigabyte internal storages where the operating system already occupy most of the internal storage.
 Hence, after aiding only a few apps, the internal storage gets full and the phone becomes slow.
 Also, you can not be able to install the new apps on your phone.

 In this situation, you have two options to cope with running out of storage.
 The first option is to uninstall some apps and another one is to move the apps from phone memory to SD card.
 If you choose the second option then this post will be helpful for you.
-Here, you will learn how to moves apps to an SD card on an Android device.
+Here, you will learn how to moves apps to SD card on an Android device.

-Move Apps To SD Card Using Apps On SD Card Feature:
+Move Apps to SD Card Using Apps on SD Card Feature:

 Android 2.2 or Android Froyo brings apps on SD card feature for the first time, till then this feature is there in all version of stock Android except Android KitKat.
 However, this feature is also available in some custom Android UI like One UI, Vibe UI, Optimus UI etc. Hence, if your smartphone runs on these custom UI, you can move the apps to the SD card without changing the SD card’s file system.